-Employment disputes can cause vast amounts of disruption for business owners.
+Employment Tribunals are responsible for making decisions in legal disputes in the area of employment law, including in cases of unfair dismissal and discrimination.
+For employers, employment disputes often demand a significant amount of time, cost, and resources and, depending on the outcome, can lead to reputational harm.
+In many cases, by taking proactive action or by considering other approaches, such as alternative dispute resolution, it may be possible to avoid a claim being filed with an employment tribunal.
 While the hope is always that disputes can be settled amicably, in some circumstances, this will result in litigation at an Employment Tribunal.
 When defending a claim at an Employment Tribunal, it is essential to have an expert team of solicitors beside you.

 The specialist employment lawyers at Wilford Smith can provide legal advice and support of the highest quality in preparation for an Employment Tribunal, as well as strategic and robust representation at the Tribunal itself.
 We can assist you throughout every stage of this process, including: